Humidifier Buying Guide

 tank?
 Refilling the tank can be a very simple task to something that is more chore-like.
 This mostly depends on the type of humidifier you choose, but in addition

 to this, there's a lot of variance in water tank capacity.
 Larger ones can hold up to over 2 gallons on water, while more standard sized models hold from one to

 one and a half gallons.

-consider costs of replacement parts, such as UV light bulbs, demineralization cartridges, and Hydro Sticks.
+consider costs of replacement parts, such as UV light bulbs, demineralization cartridges, and other hygienic features.
 If you're going to purchase a new humidifier, you

 ||Noise Level: How loud will the humidifier be?
 Traditional evaporative humidifiers were loud because of the fan, but